SAP-samples/teched2022-DT260/exercises/ex4/README.md

 # Exercise 4: Investigate and improve your process

 In this exercise we'll learn how we can use SAP Signavio Process Intelligence drill into process details.
-We will mark spots for improvement with the built in Insights to collaboratively track process improvements.
-Then we will check how to use the Process Explorer again to find potential innovations helping implement process improvements.
+We will mark spots for improvement with the built in **Insights** marker to collaboratively work and track process improvements.
+Last but not least we will check how to use the Process Explorer again to find available innovations that could resolve some of the process issues found.

 ## Exercise 4.1 Add a new behaviour based-investigation
-We suspect that there is some rework happening due to the fact that a Sales Order was not created properly in first place.
-So we will try to further dissect the data set.
+For this exercise we suspect that there is some rework happening due to the fact that a Sales Order was not created properly in first place.
+So we will try to further dissect the data set to validate our hypothesis.

 1. To test our hypothesis we'll create a `New Chapter`
 <br>![](images/4_001.png)